Pivot / Social media / augmented reality / 2026

 On April 15, 2026, Snap announced organizational changes affecting approximately 1,000 team members, or about 16% of full-time employees, and said it would close more than 300 open roles.
 The company framed the move around profitable growth, higher-priority initiatives, and the ability of AI to reduce repetitive work and increase velocity.

 That made Snap a live AI-era brand case.
-The question is not only whether a smaller organization can save money.
+The question is not merely whether a smaller organization can save money.
 The question is whether Snapchat can make the efficiency story visible as better product, safer governance, stronger creator tools, and more useful advertising.

 The Platform Memory